wamuumu/hlf-events/README.md

 **yProv** is a collaborative initiative between the [University of Trento](https://www.unitn.it) and [CMCC](https://www.cmcc.it), aimed at developing a comprehensive system for managing and exploring provenance information.

-Within this ecosystem, **yProvTrace** introduces a **blockchain-based layer** that strengthens the **trustworthiness and auditability** of provenance information.
+Within this ecosystem, **hlf-events** introduces a **blockchain-based layer** that strengthens the **trustworthiness and auditability** of provenance information.
 Built on **Hyperledger Fabric**, it enables the secure and immutable recording of provenance data, promoting **transparency, accountability and integrity** in collaborative research environments.

 ---